 IMMEDIATE SUPERVISOR Director, Disability Resource Center

-MAJOR ADMINISTRATOR Vice President for Diversity and Inclusion
+MAJOR ADMINISTRATOR Associate Vice President for Student Affairs/Dean of Students

 The Associate Director, Disability Resource Center-Access Technology Center is responsible for collaborating with members of the campus community to proactively create usable, equitable, and inclusive learning environments through the utilization of technology.
 The Associate Director, Disability Resource Center-Access Technology Center serves as the primary contact for access technology referrals for students, faculty, and staff with disabilities experiencing barriers in their full participation in University programs and services by evaluating requests for access technology and assessing alternative methods of accommodation in conjunction with the student or employee and the appropriate disability resource referral source.
 The Associate Director, Disability Resource Center-Access Technology Center consults regarding the evaluation, installation, and ongoing maintenance of access technology devices provided by the University and used by students, faculty, and staff with disabilities.
 The Associate Director, Disability Resource Center-Access Technology Center ensures effective daily operation of access hardware and software on all campuses, including problem determination and resolution.
 The Associate Director, Disability Resource Center-Access Technology Center consults, develops, implements, and maintains a system-wide training agenda in the area of access technology for students, faculty, staff, and administration.
 The Associate Director, Disability Resource Center-Access Technology Center oversees access technology in labs and supervises student staff and graduate assistants.

 MINIMUM ACCEPTABLE QUALIFICATIONS